Chlorine Dioxide - In Layman's Terminology

 excellent capability to penetrate biofilms where certain bacteria such

-as Legionella hide and cannot be killed by most disinfectants including
+as Legionella hide and cannot be oxidized by most disinfectants including

 Air quality is just as important today as water quality and has received